Renaud de Cormont

 Renaud de Cormont was a French Gothic Era master-mason and architect who worked on the Cathedral of Notre-Dame in Amiens after his father, Thomas de Cormont, who is believed to have been a disciple of Robert de Luzarches.

 Renaud continued his father's work on Notre-Dame of Amiens in the 1240s and is believed to have brought a form of architectural revolution to the upper transept and upper choir of the cathedral through his introduction of a glazed triforium, openwork flyers, and new decorative forms.

 Renaud also altered the eastern wall of the transept and upper levels of the choir into an ornate glass box held by extremely thin flyers.
 However, this structure was not sound: the triforium had to be replaced, the tracery panels on the flyers crumbled and the transept roses failed.
-Of more concern was the fact that the entire eastern half of the building needed to be held up using wooden beams, iron chain, masonry spines and an additional rank of flyers.
+Of more concern was that the entire eastern half of the building needed to be held up using wooden beams, iron chain, masonry spines and an additional rank of flyers.